XiangqiWang77/xiangqiwang77.github.io/content/about/_index.md

 ---
 I’m a first-year PhD student in [MINE][1] Lab of Computer Science and Engineering (CSE) at the University of Notre Dame began from Fall 2024, supervised by Prof. [Xiangliang Zhang][2].
 Previously, I was fortunate to be advised by Prof.[Qi Liu][3] in USTC and remotely supervised by Prof. [Huazheng Wang][4] and [Jian Kang][5].
 I also did research on causal inference mentored by Prof. [Zhuoran Yang][6].

+I am deeply interested in large language models (LLMs)—especially reinforcement learning (RL) for LLMs, reasoning capabilities, and foundational problems such as knowledge graphs and bandit algorithms.
+My research designs learning frameworks that strengthen LLM reasoning and decision-making, informed by graph representation and online learning, while advancing trustworthy AI principles (robustness, reliability, transparency).
+I also care about the social impact of AI, aiming to translate technical progress into safe, equitable, and beneficial real-world applications.

 [1]: https://mine-lab-nd.github.io/
 [2]: https://engineering.nd.edu/faculty/xiangliang-zhang/